What is colorectal cancer?

 Colorectal cancer incidence

 Colorectal cancer is the fourth most common form of cancer (or third, excluding skin cancers) in both men and women in the United States.
-The American Cancer Society estimated that 132,700 people will be diagnosed with colorectal cancer in 2015.
+The American Cancer Society estimates that 134,490 people will be diagnosed with colorectal cancer in 2016.